AlexSacMorane/PFDEM_AC/README.md

 - add rolling resistance
 - optimize the code (contact detection inside a neighbourood + use of nearest vertices)
-- increase the user experience (add some file with all parameters to define a simulation)
+- increase the user experience (add some files with all parameters to define a simulation)
 - create a database of initial condition
 - change the initial shape of grain